Akascape/Rembg-Fuse/README.md

 | License                        | MIT                           |
 | Copyright                      | 2025                          |
 | Author                         | Akash Bora                    |

+## Debugging

+To view plugin logs and troubleshoot issues, open the console through `Fusion page ⮞ Workspace ⮞ Console`.
+Make sure not to check the `Disable Logging` option in the fuse.

 ## 🚧 Planned Improvements
 - Streamline Python Script Execution on Windows Eliminate the disruptive console popup by implementing a cleaner method to trigger the processing script.
 Maybe consider using `comp:DoAction()` or `comp:Execute()` for a more integrated Fusion workflow.